-There is a registry that collects information about the effects of taking JUXTAPID over time.
+- There is a registry that collects information about the effects of taking JUXTAPID over time.
 Ask your doctor for more information about this registry or visit www.JUXTAPID.com or call 1-877-902-4099.

 JUXTAPID may cause serious side effects including:

 1. Liver problems.
 JUXTAPID can cause liver problems such as increased liver enzymes or increased fat in the liver.

 - Your doctor should do blood tests to check your liver before you start JUXTAPID, if your dose is increased, and while you take JUXTAPID.
 If your tests show some liver problems, your doctor may adjust your dose of JUXTAPID or stop it altogether.

 - Tell your doctor if you have had liver problems, including liver problems while taking other medicines.